Use messaging and events

 Quarkus Flow Messaging bridges the workflow engine with MicroProfile Reactive Messaging (SmallRye), so workflows can listen to and emit CloudEvents over Kafka (or any supported connector).
 It activates automatically when Quarkus Messaging is on the classpath.

 You do not add a separate quarkus-flow-messaging artifact.
-The bridge is auto-registered when any quarkus-messaging-* connector is present (e.g., Kafka, AMQP, JMS).
+The bridge is auto-registered when any quarkus-messaging-* connector is present (for example, Kafka, AMQP, JMS).

 Maven (Kafka connector)